indianakernick/STELA/README.md

    * lookup struct members and functions
    * lookup nested types

+   Check out the [semantic tests](test/src/semantics.cpp).
 There's still a lot more to do:

    * Generics (required to implement arrays, maps and lambdas)
    * Arrays, maps, lambdas (their value expressions and type expressions)